denaro-coin/denaro/README.md

 ## Installation

-Before installing denaro, you need to create the postgresql database.
+Before installing denaro, you need to create the PostgreSQL 14 database.
+The database version **must** be v.
+14 or the blockchain may not sync.
 You can find the schema in [schema.sql](schema.sql).
 You have to set environmental variables for database access:
 - `DENARO_DATABASE_USER`, default to `denaro`.